-Development likely to have a significant effect on a Natura 2000 or Ramsar site must demonstrate no adverse effect on the integrity of the site.
+Development likely to have a significant effect on a European or Ramsar site must demonstrate no adverse effect on the integrity of the site.
 Where this is not possible, development will be considered favourably only where:

-- a) there are no alternative solutions; and - b) there are imperative reasons of overriding public interest including those of a social or economic nature.
+- a) there are no alternative solutions; - b) there are imperative reasons of overriding public interest including those of a social or economic nature; and - c) compensatory measures are provided to ensure that the overall coherence of the network of European sites is protected.

-Where the site has been designated for a European priority habitat or species, development will only be permitted where the reasons for overriding public interest relate to human health, public safety, benefit consequences of primary importance for the environment or other reasons subject to the opinion of the European Commission (via Scottish Ministers).
+Where the site has been designated for a European priority habitat or species, development will only be permitted where the reasons for overriding public interest relate to human health, public safety, benefit consequences of primary importance for the environment or other reasons subject to the opinion of the European Commission (via Scottish Ministers) or compliance with the relevant process established following the UK's departure from the EU.